oxivanisher/JamesII/README.md

 ### Not yet done:
 * HTTP Server (managed) (As front-end, console and also RESTful API for mobile clients)
-* Google Calendar integration > is working but needs more documentation.
-In short, save your [`client_secret.json`](https://developers.google.com/calendar/api/quickstart/python) to `~/.james2_google_client_secret.json`
-* CalDAV integration (tested with Nextcloud calendar)
 * YAML Schema to detect wrong config files
 * Doorbell extension for RaspberryPi Plugin
-* plugin requirement checks before load for external files
+* Plugin requirement checks before load for external files
 * Monitor LAN for unknown MAC addresses, MAC address db (see old james)

 ## You Need: